uw-it-aca/spotseeker_server/README.md

     $ git clone https://github.com/uw-it-aca/spotseeker_server.git

-Navigate to the develop branch and copy the sample environment variables into your own `.env` file:
+If you wish to change the default settings, navigate to the develop branch and copy the sample environment variables into your own `.env` file:

     $ cd spotseeker_server
     $ git checkout develop